5 Sights in Wolgast, Germany (with Map and Images)

 Show sight on map

-The Herz-Jesu-Kirche is the Catholic church of the town of Wolgast in the district of Vorpommern-Greifswald in the northeast of the state of Mecklenburg-Vorpommern.
-It was built in 1910 as a brick building in the neo-Gothic style and since 2004 has been one of the two church buildings of the Catholic parish of Salvator - Anklam and Wolgast.
-The Protestant church of the city of Wolgast is the St. Peter's Church.
+The Herz-Jesu-Kirche is the Catholic church in the town of Wolgast in the Vorpommern-Greifswald district in the northeast of the state of Mecklenburg-Vorpommern.
+It was built in 1910 as a brick building in the neo-Gothic style and since 2004 has been one of the two church buildings of the Catholic parish of Salvator – Anklam and Wolgast.
+The Protestant church of the city of Wolgast is St. Peter's Church.

 Wikipedia: Herz-Jesu-Kirche (Wolgast) (DE)